7Pawns/CSRF-and-XSS/README.md

 The Anti-CSRF Token solves this by adding an hidden field to the form in index.html with a randomly generated string.
 The hacker cannot guess the string and therefore cannot pass the request.
 Not including the field will Result in 400 Bad Request Error.

-# XSS - Cross Site Scripting
+# XSS - Cross-Site Scripting

 ## Premise
 The XSS folder simulated a Reflected XSS attack with a poorly configured API.